We found 3 neonatologists who accept Humana Platinum 500/HMO Premier near Elgin, IL.

 Clinical interests: Blood Tests, Allergies, Hearing Screening, Acid Reflux, Sleep Apnea, Premature Babies, Attention ...
 (Read more)

-Dr. Sharmita Misra is a medical specialist in neonatology.
-She accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Sharmita Misra is a specialist in neonatology.
+She honors Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.

 Conditions / Treatments